The benefits of cardio exercises have been well documented, and they include more than just weight loss.

 - Do 2–3 sets of 15 repetitions.

-The ultimate in full body workouts, the burpee is a cardio exercise that will have you panting and sweating in no time…
+The burpee is the ultimate full-body cardio exercise that burns plenty of calories, builds strength and will have you panting and sweating in no time.

 - Stand tall with your feet, shoulder-width apart.